StanfordSpezi/SpeziKt/core/design/README.md

 ## Overview

-The Design System Module is part of the SpeziKt framework, designed to provide a cohesive user interface and user experience components.
+The Design System Module is part of the Spezi framework, designed to provide a cohesive user interface and user experience components.
 It ensures consistent aesthetics and functionality across different parts of the application, enhancing both developer efficiency and user satisfaction.